GrandpaScout/GSCarrier/README.md

 -- This should generally match whatever is put into `renderer:setEyeOffset()`.
 -- (This function does not support 3-number inputs.
 Use vectors!)
--- A nil offset is effectively the same as zero offset.
+-- A nil offset is effectively the same as zero offset. local offset = Carrier.rider.controller.getEyeOffset() Carrier.rider.controller.setEyeOffset(vec(1,2,3))
--- THIS MAY BE CONSIDERED A CHEAT IN SOME SERVERS.
-IT IS RECOMMENDED TO DISABLE THIS IF YOU -- ARE NOT CERTAIN THIS WOULD BE ALLOWED. local offset = Carrier.rider.controller.getEyeOffset() Carrier.rider.controller.setEyeOffset(vec(1,2,3))